- Department of Pharmacology, School of Medicine

 Dr. Hell’s laboratory works on the molecular and cellular mechanisms of neurotransmission at synapses in the brain.

 We study the molecular architecture of the postsynaptic site of glutamatergic synapses in the mammalian brain.
-We use biochemical, cell biological and electrophysiological methods to investigate how various structural proteins anchor postsynaptic glutamate receptors.
+We use biochemical, cell biological, electrophysiological, and behavioral methods to investigate how various structural proteins anchor postsynaptic glutamate receptors.
 We investigate how postsynaptic signaling by calcium influx and by protein kinase A (PKA) and other kinases and phosphatases defines postsynaptic glutamate receptor trafficking and accumulation under physiological conditions as occurring during learning.
-We also study mechanisms underlying Alzheimer’s disease and PTSD.
+In this context we study postsynaptic mechanisms underlying attention, ADHD, Alzheimer’s disease, and PTSD.

 Grad Group Affiliations